ing-bank/ingenious-doc/docs/api/apiworkbench.md

 ![APIWorkbenchExample](../img/api/APIWorkbenchExample.png "APIWorkbenchExample")

+!!! tip ""
+    The numbered areas highlighted in the image above are explained in the sections below.
+Use the tabs to explore the purpose and functionality of each part of the API Workbench.

 === ":one: Collection/Requests Pane"
       This is where the Collections and Requests are created and organized.
 Every `Collection` in the INGenious IDE , is a JSON file in the backend.